buzzdeee/gitlab-ce/doc/ci/yaml/README.md

 > Behaviour expanded in GitLab 10.8 to allow more flexible overriding.
 > [Moved](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/21603)
 to GitLab Core in 11.4
+> Since 11.7 it supports including of templates.

 Using the `include` keyword, you can allow the inclusion of external YAML files.